 The Plat/Form summer terrace

-This lovely terrace with a view of the Seine is an ephemeral living space of over 500 m2, with gourmet, artistic, and festive influences, under the leadership of Alexandre Marchon, a former Top Chef contestant and talented self-taught chef.
-We enjoyed a menu with plant-based and seasonal flavors, made from sourced products; there is also a nice selection of organic wines that honor committed winemakers.
-All in a modern and friendly atmosphere.
-And then every weekend, the chef offers “gastronomic parties” on-site with DJ sets, the appearance of former Top Chef contestants like Jean Covillault or Jacques and Mathieu Lagarde, and ultra-gourmet themed weekends (Japan, Lobster Party, BBQ & Beaujolais…).
+This wonderful terrace with a view of the Seine is a temporary living space, over 500 m2 in size, with gourmet, artistic, and festive influences, headed by Alexandre Marchon, a former Top Chef contestant and talented self-taught chef.
+We enjoyed a menu featuring seasonal, plant-based flavors made from responsibly sourced products; there is also a lovely selection of organic wines that showcase committed winemakers.
+All this in a modern and friendly atmosphere.
+Plus, every weekend, the chef offers “gastronomic revelries” on-site with DJ sets, appearances by former Top Chef contestants like Jean Covillault or Jacques and Mathieu Lagarde, and ultra-gourmet themed weekends (Japan, Lobster Party, BBQ & Beaujolais…).

 Tested in 2024 - Invitation